If You've Struggled With Parking in Hempstead, Sign the Residential Parking Petition Today.

 Reported street light outage on Lincoln Rd. were escalated and resolved, improving nighttime safety.

-For the first time, holiday decorations were added to the Ingraham Estates welcome signs, bringing a sense of pride, warmth and shared community spirit.
+For the first time, holiday decorations were added to the Ingraham Estates welcome signs, bringing a sense of pride and shared community spirit.

 Fall 2025 - DRI Initiative Consultation